magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 so the Dilation Leader uses odd numbers and the Follower uses even ones.
 Id `0` is special and used for the control channel.
 The control channel is always open; it cannot be opened nor closed explicitly.
+For now, channel IDs must be treated as a Dilation internal and not be exposed to the applications via API.
+This restriction might be lifted in the future.

 Sub-channels may be opened with a OPEN message and closed with CLOSE messages.
 Any side may close a channel.
 The other side, upon receiving that close message,